 |We do have small classes, and this is to your child’s advantage.|

-Smaller class sizes also allow for greater integration between junior and senior pupils.
-Our school is proud of the way in which older children support the more recent additions to our community.
+Smaller class sizes also allows for greater interaction between junior and senior pupils.
+Our school is proud of the way our older children support the more recent additions to our community.